physiopy/phys2bids/docs/howto.rst

     WARNING:phys2bids.physio_obj:Found 158 timepoints less than expected!
     WARNING:phys2bids.physio_obj:Correcting time offset, assuming missing timepoints are at the beginning (try again with a more liberal thr)

 How come?!?
-We know there are exactly 158 timepoints![1]_ In order to find the triggers, ``phys2bids`` gets the first derivative of the trigger channel, and uses a threshold (default 2.5) to get the peaks of the derivative, corresponding to the trigger event.
+We know there are exactly 158 timepoints!
+Don't Panic.
+In order to find the triggers, ``phys2bids`` gets the first derivative of the trigger channel, and uses a threshold (default 2.5) to get the peaks of the derivative, corresponding to the trigger event.
 If the threshold is too strict or is too liberal for the recorded trigger, it won't get all the trigger points.
-| ``phys2bids`` was created to deal with little sampling errors - such as distracted researchers that started sampling a bit too late than expected.
+``phys2bids`` was created to deal with little sampling errors - such as distracted researchers that started sampling a bit too late than expected.
 For this reason, if it finds less timepoints than the amount specified, it will assume that the error was caused by a *distracted researcher*.

 Therefore, we need to change the ``-thr`` input until ``phys2bids`` finds the correct number of timepoints.
-Looking at the tutorial_file_trigger_time.png file can help determine what threshold is more appropriate.
+Looking at the tutorial_file_trigger_time.png file can help determine what threshold is most appropriate.
 For this tutorial file, a threshold of 0.735 finds the right number of time points.

 .. code-block:: shell